arielgabbay/tau-0368.3539/README.md

 The changes we made to make the server vulnerable cause the server to send a TLS alert frame after **every** client handshake frame with a special alert number indicating whether the padding was valid or not (according to the oracle given).
 This deviates slightly from (vulnerable) TLS behavior, as in the regular case, an alert frame may be sent after invalid messages but not after valid ones.
 This is to save time during the attack, so that instead of sending a ChangeCipherSpec message or waiting a certain amount of time for a response, the attacker immediately gets a response.

 Moreover, after **every** client handshake frame, the server waits for **another** client handshake message, saving time on socket reopening.
 If the client closes the connection, then the server waits for a new connection (and subsequently a ClientHello message before entering the handshake loop again).
 This means that every instance of the server serves one client at a time, but does so continuously.

+We also added to the server program the option `num_servers` which, if specified, tells the server how many separate processes to create so that requests can be made in parallel to the same server.
+The current maximum is 25 processes.

 ### MbedTLS code details